tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
 - Like a legal contract:
-  - It's an agreement between consumer and API provider
+  - It's an agreement between two parties
   - It should be negotiated
 --